-We all go through dark times in life.
+Dark Times audio video notes.
+We all go through them in life.
 Why is that?
 When understood, dark times are a blessing, not bad.
 Our good times are actually a result of our dark times.
 Dark times germinate our seed dreams, seed goals, seed talents, seed objectives, and seed potential.

 By Pastor Delbert Young